-A key 5G objective is to lower the cost-per-bit (data cost) compared to 4G LTE, by leveraging new and wider spectrum in higher bands including the mmWave range.
+A key 5G objective is to lower the cost-per-bit (data cost) compared to 4G LTE, by leveraging a new and wider spectrum in higher bands including the mmWave range.

-This could potentially allow mobile operators to continue offer unlimited data plans even with increasing data consumption.
+This could potentially allow mobile operators to continue offering unlimited data plans even with increasing data consumption.
 This can also enable new use cases and make more applications economically viable for broader adoption in a 5G network.
 For example, 5G can help to proliferate immersive augmented and virtual reality, which is possible today with 4G LTE but may be limited by network capacity and data costs.

 Q: Who is working on 5G?